xiangp126/CrossLv/README.md

-- This project aims to persist my working/programming environment by 'oneKey' stroke
+- This project aims to persist my working/programming env On Linux by 'oneKey' stroke
 - To do a good job, an artisan needs the best tools (idiom)
     - fuzzy-find command-line tool and its vim plugin
-    - the C/C++ code-completion engine for vim
+    - the language code-completion engine for vim
+    - the awsome terminal multiplexer running on server
-    - also with some self-written handy scripts
+    - also with some self-written handy scripts on [tools](https://github.com/xiangp126/pstlv/blob/master/tools) and somewhere else
 - Two modes deploy selection
     - home mode: without root privilege, normally install packages into $HOME/.usr
     - root mode: with root privilege, normally install packages into /usr/local